 SSHRC Postdoctoral Fellowships are valued at $45,000 per year over one or two years, up to a total of $90,000.

 Fellowships may cover one or two years.
-These are taxable, non-renewable fellowships that may begin on the first of any month between May 2022 and January 2023.
+These are taxable, non-renewable fellowships that can begin on the first of any month between May 2023 and January 2024.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Canada: Alberta; British Columbia; Manitoba; New Brunswick; Newfoundland and Labrador; Northwest Territories; Nova Scotia; Nunavut; Ontario; Prince Edward Island; Quebec; Saskatchewan; Yukon;